 Life Transitions

 Some of the hardest parts of adult life don't come with a name.
 They're not a diagnosis, not a crisis, not a clear before-and-after.
-They're the uneasy seasons when something has shifted but you can't quite say what — when an old version of your life doesn't fit anymore, but the new one hasn't arrived yet.
+They're the uneasy seasons when something has shifted but you can't quite say what — when an old version of your life doesn't fit anymore, but the new one hasn't completely arrived yet.

 What I work with